Five Wickedly Delicious Halloween Cocktails [RECIPES]

-Halloween is less than a week away and if you’re planning an adult Halloween party, let’s be honest- it’s not a party without some wickedly delicious adult beverages.
+Halloween will be here before you know it and if you’re planning an adult Halloween party, let’s be honest- it’s not a party without some wickedly delicious adult beverages.
 So to make sure your party goes down as the best ever, here are five wickedly delicious Halloween cocktails for you to give a try.

 2 oz. apple-flavored vodka such as Stoli Gala Apple